 3. When to let go of a long distance relationship: Romance Is Key

 The reason why people get into relationships in the first place is that they are in love with the other person.
 To have a strong and healthy relationship, some degree of romance is involved.
 Most of these romantic forms can only be done in person, from hugs to kisses to, well, sex.
 These forms of an intimate relationship can’t be done properly over a video or phone call.

 It’s harder to keep track of somebody the further they are located.
-Due to this, it’s common for partners in a long term relationship to start to distrust their abroad lovers.
+You don’t see them face to face every day.
+Due to this, it’s common for partners in a long term relationship to start to feel insecure and distrust their lovers far away.
 Who does your partner talk to after the two of you hang up the phone?
 Where does your partner go after the two of you switch off your screens?